kaylubr/freshman-activities/README.md

 <h1>Contents</h1>

 These projects consists of easy projects to a bit more complicated ones.
-From concatenating strings to using manipulating lists.
+From concatenating strings to manipulating lists.